johnstrohecker/govt_contractor_rates/README.md

 This information can be useful to government agencies when developing Independent Government Cost Estimates (IGCE) for new procurements, and to government contrators when assessing the prevailing rates in the market for different types of services.

-Steps completed to date (8/11/19)
-1.  added features to data set for keyworks located in Labor Category Description
-2.  built Random Forest, Decision Tree, and Linear Regression Models
-3.  built scoring mechanism for all models (RMSE)
-4.  built plots to show relative accuracy for all models

-Planned next steps:
-1.  parse SINs into additional features of data set, and train models with new information
-2. Add xgboost model
-3. Tune hyperparameters for RF and DT
-4. Look for additional information to refine data set...data on contractors listed in file?